 What is a public Wi-Fi?

 For those who don’t know, public Wi-Fi is a wireless network that provides you free Internet service.
-You are not require to enter any password to use the public Wi-Fi as it is openly available without any security.
+You are not required to enter any password to use the public Wi-Fi as it is openly available without any security.
 Various public places like restaurants, airports, coffee shops, malls, and hotels offer free Wi-Fi services.
-To connect your device with a public Wi-Fi, you just need to enable the Wi-Fi feature and it will automatically connect.
+To connect your device to public Wi-Fi, you just need to enable the Wi-Fi feature and it will automatically connect.

 Reasons why public Wi-Fi isn’t safe

 From the title of this article, a question will be arising in your mind that why public Wi-Fi isn’t considered safe.
 Well, there is not just one but several reasons to support this statement.
 When you are connected to a public Wi-Fi, there is a high risk that your device can be hacked and even the information that are sending or receiving can be tapped.

 Hackers keep an eye on the devices connected to the public Wi-Fi as they are very easy target for them.
 If you get on their radar, they can track all your activities including what are searching and downloading on your smartphone.
 There is also a risk of your personal data being stolen.
 This will be done in the background without even letting you know.
 Let’s discuss about the risks of using public Wi-Fi in detail –

 As you may already know, the data is transferred in the from of small packets while sending and receiving the information over the Internet.
 A hacker sitting in the same network can intercept these data packets and check your online activities in real-time.
 The technical term given to this hacking technique is called network sniffing.